ooples/pine_script_docs/source/concepts/Tables.rst

 ------------

 Tables are objects that can be used to position information in specific and fixed locations in a script's visual space.
-Contrary to all other plots or objects drawn in Pine, tables are not anchored to specific bars; they *float* in a script's space, whether in overlay or pane mode, in studies or strategies, independently of the chart bars being viewed or the zoom factor used.
+Contrary to all other plots or objects drawn in Pine Script™, tables are not anchored to specific bars; they *float* in a script's space, whether in overlay or pane mode, in studies or strategies, independently of the chart bars being viewed or the zoom factor used.